Kippah: Laws and history

-The argument for the kippah has two sides.
-The Vilna Gaon said one can make a berakhah without a kippah, for wearing a kippah is only a midos chassidus ("exemplary attribute").
-In the 21st century, there has been an effort to suppress earlier sources that practiced this leniency, including erasing lenient responsa from newly published books.
-Isaac ben Moses of Vienna, in the thirteenth century, wrote that "our rabbis in France" customarily made blessings while bareheaded, but he criticized this practice.

 According to 20th-century rabbi Isaac Klein, a male Conservative Jew ought to cover his head when in the synagogue, at prayer or sacred study, when engaging in a ritual act, and when eating.
 In the mid-19th century, early Reform Jews led by Isaac Mayer Wise completely rejected the kippah after an altercation in which Wise's kippah was knocked off his head.
 Nowadays, almost all Conservative synagogues require men to wear a head covering (usually a kippah), but in Reform synagogues there is no requirement.
 However, kippot may be provided to anybody who wishes to wear them.

-The kippah was not always as widely used as it is today: Promotional images used by the Orthodox Yeshiva University show board members bareheaded as late as 1954.